Client Name and Unit Number have been altered for privacy.

 Washington Brown was able to achieve the below, ATO-compliant deductions for Paul.
 As he settled in August, the first years’ figures show the maximum deductions available based on 11 months’ ownership in that financial year.

 By forwarding the depreciation schedule files to his accountant, Paul benefited from a first year tax depreciation deduction of almost $17,000.
-The schedule/report detailed over $300,000 worth of deduction over the full 40 year period.
+The schedule/report detailed over $300,000 worth of deductions over the full 40-year period.

 Note: Please scroll across on mobile to view full deductions.